iondev33/SPP-UCP/README.md

 This must be install on the host so you need to specify the exact version.
 So you need to specify python3.11-dev instead of just python3-dev.

-Again, from inside the virtual environment where the module is installed, run `python --version' to confirm the actual version of python in the virtual environment.
-For example it is 3.11.
-Then install the development package specific to that version:
+Again, from inside the virtual environment where the module is installed, run `python --version` to confirm the actual version of python in the virtual environment.
+For example if it is 3.11, then install the development package specific to that version:

 For Ubuntu
 ```bash